Fede2782/oneCompleter-Legacy/README.md

 ## Credits
 These amazing features were created by Samsung and all APKs and libs in this module are official and signed by Samsung.
 None of this would have been possible if Samsung hadn't created these features.

+## ⚠️ Uninstall/Disable and OS updates
+Never disable this module because it may create big issues in the system.
+In this case install again the module.
+Moreover Never update One UI/Android version (One Ui 5 -> 5.1, Android 12 -> 13) if this module isn't available for that version.
+You should wait that the module is updated or Uninstall the module before doing the update.

 ## 💡Little tip

 This module installs some big apps and libs.
 I suggest you to use Galaxy App Booster (Samsung official app of Good Guardians suite) after every big module update, so the tablet will not slow down.
 A "wipe cache" or "Repair apps" in Recovery may be useful in some cases.
 Moreover make sure all apps are up-to-date before/after installing this module (Play Store and Galaxy Store).